qiarhadempta/PicoCTF-Write-Up/GeneralSkills/Easy/Log Hunt/README.md

 # Easy Peasy
 ## Challenge Overview

 In this challenge, we were given a log (which has a broken flag in it), and our goal is to analyze the log and reconstruct the original flag.
+The difficulty level of this challenge is easy.
 Access the challenge here: https://learn.cylabacademy.org/library/527?page=1&category=5&workspace=true

 <img width="1382" height="630" alt="image" src="https://github.com/user-attachments/assets/6cb4bd43-f3ef-44c0-86f9-dc1c1708bdd7" />